VowpalWabbit/vowpal_wabbit/README.md

 }
 ```

-Please cite it when you use PLTs in your research.
+Please cite this article when you use PLTs in your research.
 Remark that this implementation of PLTs does not contain procedures for optimizing the macro F-measure.

 # Vowpal Wabbit
 ```